polykarposT/Tissue-Sample-Collection/README.md

     return render(request, 'collection/delete_collection.html', context)

 ```
-The URL = ```collection/<int: collection_id>/update/```
+URL = ```collection/<int: collection_id>/update/```

 ### Create Sample function view
-Create a Sample for an existing collection.
+Creates a Sample for an existing collection.
 You can create new sample only when you are in the details of an existing collection.
 Here again djnago will automatically handle everything.
 You will to pass in the function the collection id in order to use it as a foreign key.
 ```
 donor_count     int not null not negative material_type   text not null